isaka-james/dhiwise-copy-extension/README.md

 ### New Copy Toast
 When you copy code, a toast message will confirm that the code has been copied.

+### New Copy Toast
+There is also an added option to download the code after copying

 ### Image Download
 Click on an image and select "Copy" to download it as a PNG.